EU Commission clears Eli Lilly, Novartis deal

-BRUSSELS EU antitrust regulators approved U.S. drugmaker Eli Lilly's (LLY.N) $5.4 billion takeover of Swiss peer Novartis's NOVN.VX animal health business on Friday.
+BRUSSELS EU antitrust regulators approved U.S. drugmaker Eli Lilly's (LLY.N) $5.4 billion (3.35 billion pounds) takeover of Swiss peer Novartis's NOVN.VX animal health business on Friday.

 The European Commission said it was satisfied that the deal would not hinder competition and cleared it unconditionally.